buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcRevolvedAreaSolid.md

 ![revolved area solid](../../../../figures/ifcrevolvedareasolid-fig1.png)

-Figure 1 &mdash; Revolved area solid geometry
+Figure 1 — Revolved area solid geometry

 > EXAMPLE Figure 1 illustrates geometric parameters of the revolved solid.
 The revolved area solid defines the revolution of a 2D area (given by a profile definition) by an axis and angle.
 The result is a solid.
 The swept area is given by a profile definition.